abdibaset/miniC-compiler/README.md

     <p> The programs are organized as follows:
     <div>
         <ul>
-            <li>Common Subexpression and Dead code are eliminated in the same module under the utils folder
+            <li>Common Subexpression and Dead code are implemenated in the same module under the utils folder
             <li>Constant folding module in utils folder
-            <li>Constant propagation in its own module
+            <li>Constant propagation in its own module in utils folder
         </ul>
+        <p> <code style="font-family: Courier; background-color: #f4f4f4; padding: 0.2em 0.4em; border-radius: 0.3em;"> optimizations.c </code> file utilizes the modules listed above to analyze a file<br>
         <p> The modules listed are compiled and archived in the lib as <code style="font-family: Courier; background-color: #f4f4f4; padding: 0.2em 0.4em; border-radius: 0.3em;"> libopt.a </code> <br>
     </div>
 </section>